rrichardson/disambiguating/draft2.md

 big gains.

 Through clever row and column creation, and even schema application, key-value stores can be made to simulate some relational features.
 They are typically less flexible, however.
-If multiple indexes are needed, typically the 2nd index is just more key-value records.
-This means that the application itself must complicate its logic by performing multiple lookups.
+If multiple indexes are needed, they are simulated through additional key-value lookups.

 **Benefits of this model**
 * Fast
 * Fairly flexible
-* Simple, therefore the executables are small with limited dependencies.
+* Simple, easily understood storage model.

 **Downsides of this model**
 * Often no schema support, so no consistency checks